The Lure of Kurtz

 In the first half of the novel, Kurtz is only a name, however.
 He only exists in Marlow’s thoughts and in other characters’ conversations.
 His name goes before him, quite literally.
 Marlow ‘heard the name of Kurtz’, ‘had heard Mr Kurtz was in there’, overhears others who ‘had been talking about Kurtz’, asks ‘who is this Mr Kurtz?’ and is fascinated just by ‘the prospect of meeting Mr Kurtz very soon.’
 These repeated references, where ‘Kurtz’ is just a name, a word, without clear identification or substance, create the sense of mystery for the reader.

 When Marlow does find information about Kurtz from others, it is still on the level of reputation and rumour and even this lacks any certainty.
 The Chief Accountant’s first description is that Kurtz ‘is a very remarkable person’, which implies a complimentary view, though this lacks any support.
 The first hard information suggests that Kurtz is the ideal agent in the Belgians’ mercenary hold of the Congo, his apparent claim to fame being that he acquires ‘as much ivory as all the others put together’.
 However, further information presents an alternative view of Kurtz.
 The General Manager presents Kurtz as a rising star in Belgium’s colonial enterprise in the Congo, not just for his success in obtaining ivory, but because he is linked with Belgium’s supposed civilisation and enlightenment of the Congo.
 The brickmaker links him with Marlow disparagingly as part of the ‘new gang – the gang of virtue.’
-This chimes with the Chief Accountant’s assertion that Kurtz ‘will be somebody in the Administration’ and is marked for advancement.
+This chimes with the Chief Accountant’s assertion that Kurtz ‘will be a somebody in the Administration’ and is marked for advancement.
 Conrad’s use of these characters’ conflicting views of Kurtz, his success and position, create uncertainty for Marlow and the reader.

 It is perhaps that very ambiguity which fascinates Marlow, seeing in Kurtz a coloniser who is able to work productively, a clear contrast with the absurd levels of colonial inefficiency and waste he describes when first landing in the Congo and which reflect Conrad’s own experience of the Belgian colonial regime.
 Marlow even uses the authority of Kurtz’s name in his demand for rivets to mend his steamboat, and in this urge for purposeful work, Conrad creates a link between Marlow and Kurtz.